 Senate Bill No. 988 aims to increase the criminal penalties for offenses related to criminal mischief that impair retail motor fuel pumps or electric vehicle charging stations.
-The bill amends Section 28.03 of the Penal Code, introducing a new felony classification for individuals who cause impairment or disruption to these facilities, regardless of the pecuniary loss involved.
-Specifically, it adds a new provision that categorizes such offenses as a felony of the third degree, thereby elevating the consequences for those who engage in such acts.
+The bill amends Section 28.03 of the Penal Code, introducing a new felony of the third degree for individuals who cause impairment or disruption to these facilities, regardless of the pecuniary loss involved.
+This addition is significant as it recognizes the growing importance of electric vehicle infrastructure and the need to protect it from vandalism or damage.

-Additionally, the bill defines "retail motor fuel pump" and "electric vehicle charging station" to clarify the types of equipment covered under this legislation.
-The definitions specify that a retail motor fuel pump is a device for dispensing motor fuel, while an electric vehicle charging station encompasses various types of charging equipment and infrastructure.
-The changes in law will apply only to offenses committed on or after the effective date of September 1, 2025, ensuring that prior offenses are governed by the existing law at the time they were committed.
+Furthermore, the bill defines "retail motor fuel pump" and "electric vehicle charging station" to clarify the types of equipment covered under this legislation.
+The definitions specify that a retail motor fuel pump is a device for dispensing motor fuel, while an electric vehicle charging station includes various types of charging equipment and the necessary electrical infrastructure.
+The changes in law will apply only to offenses committed on or after the effective date of September 1, 2025, ensuring that any offenses occurring before this date will be governed by the previous law.

 Statutes affected: Introduced: Penal Code 28.03 (Penal Code 28)